Fadil Vokrri Stadium

 The Fadil Vokrri Stadium (Stadiumi Fadil Vokrri), previously known as Pristina City Stadium (Stadiumi i qytetit të Prishtinës), is a multi-purpose stadium in Pristina, Kosovo, which is used mostly for football matches and is the home ground of FC Prishtina and the Kosovo national football team.
 The stadium has a capacity of 13,980.

 History

 The stadium's construction began in 1951 and completed in 1953.
 It has been used by FC Prishtina since then.
 On 9 June 2018, the stadium was renamed from Pristina City Stadium to Fadil Vokrri Stadium, following the death of Fadil Vokrri on the same day, who was a football administrator, player and lastly president of Football Federation of Kosovo.
 The change was announced by Shpend Ahmeti, the Mayor of Pristina.

 Renovations

 2016-2018

-The renovation of the staidum took place between 2016 and 2018, undergoing significant upgrades to meet UEFA and FIFA standards, allowing it to host international matches.
+The renovation of the stadium took place between 2016 and 2018, undergoing significant upgrades to meet UEFA and FIFA standards, allowing it to host international matches.
 Key aspects of the renovation included an increase in capacity, infrastructure improvements, facilities upgrade and UEFA and FIFA Certification.